 This is a common reason for nasal congestion in Singapore.
 The high humidity results in high prevalence of house dust mites and molds which stimulate an allergic reaction resulting in swollen inferior turbinates.
 A swollen inferior turbinate frequently result in nasal obstruction and excessive production of mucus which can lead to postnasal drip and throat symptoms.
 A simple skin prick test can test for possible aero-allergens that result in a swollen inferior turbinate.
 Allergen avoidance is key in managing this condition and can help avoid long term reliance on nasal medications.

-Nasal tumors can be either benign or malignant.
-The commonest benign nasal tumor is an inverted papilloma.
-Though benign, this tumor is locally invasive (and thus can erode into the surrounding vital structures such as the eye and brain) and has a 10% chance of turning malignant (cancer).
+Nasal tumours can be either benign or malignant.
+The most common benign nasal tumour is an inverted papilloma.
+Though benign, this tumour is locally invasive (and thus can erode into the surrounding vital structures such as the eye and brain) and has a 10% chance of turning malignant (cancer).
 If it occludes the opening of the sinus ostium, it can also result in recurrent infections (sinusitis) which is a common condition seen by our sinus specialist.
 This tumour will have to be removed completely by a sinus specialist and the stalk of the tumour traced to ensure that it is completely eradicated, minimising any chances of recurrence.

 A nasal septal hematoma is one of the most feared complication that can occur with nasal trauma.
 Though uncommon, a septal hematoma can lead to complications such as septal abscess, septal perforation, cartilage necrosis with potential saddle nose deformity if the diagnosis is delayed.
 A nasal septal hematoma can be usually diagnosed with a careful clinical examination using a good light source with a nasal speculum.
 A fluctuant reddish-blue swelling can be noted on the anterior part of the nasal septum drainage of the hematoma should be performed urgently to prevent complications as mentioned above.

 A nasal fracture can be diagnosed clinically if there is gross deviation of the nose from its pre-injury appearance.
 An x-ray though frequently performed may not be always necessary as it does not change the management.
+First aid measures: